 Where to Stay in Nice: Quick Answer

-- Best for atmosphere: Vieux Nice for old streets, food, and nightlife energy.
+- Best for atmosphere: Vieux Nice.

 Best Areas to Stay in Nice

-| Area | Best For | Avoid If | Transit Notes | Vibe | Hotel Pick Logic |
+| Area | Best For | Avoid If | Transit | Vibe | Hotel Logic |

 |---|---|---|---|---|---|

-| Carré d’Or / Jean Médecin | First-timers, short stays, easiest all-around base | You want the most atmospheric old-town feel outside the hotel | Excellent access to beach, tram, shopping, and central walking routes | Central, polished, practical | Worth paying more for location on shorter trips |
+| Carré d’Or / Jean Médecin | First-time visitors | You want Old Town atmosphere outside your door | Excellent tram and walking access | Central and practical | Worth paying more for short stays |

-| Libération / Station Side | Budget-conscious travelers and practical stays | You want postcard Nice immediately outside the hotel | Convenient for trains and city access | Local, mixed, practical | Smart value option with larger or better-priced rooms |
+| Libération / Station Side | Budget travelers | You want postcard scenery outside the hotel | Excellent rail access | Practical and local | Often offers better room value |

 Carré d’Or and Jean Médecin